Arbabian21/cmsc408-fa2024-hw1-Arbabian21/README.md

 *./docs* - contains resulting files from quarto render operations.  *You should NEVER directly store files in ./docs.* Rather, you should let Quarto maintain the contents of the *./docs* folder using settings in the quarto project file, *_quarto.yml*.

+## Confusion
+The instructions said two different things.
+One to place the report in report and assets in the assets.
+The other said to keep it in src.
+I will be doing both.